thenickgarza/angular-todo-app/README.md

 Another important thing to remmeber is to ensure the `<router-outlet></router-outlet>` is placed in the app.html or else nothing will render.

+## Adding a Todo

+When adding a todo we will need to:

+1. create input fields for user to submit a todo including a button
+2. create the addTodo in the component class with the params being the user input values
+3. Look in html notes to see how we can grab these values with `#`
+4. Important to use the spread operator when handling a update

+## Deleting a Todo

+When deleting a todo we will need to:

+1. create a button which when clicked supplies the value of the todo.
+This can be done by simply adding a button to the already created loop.
+ID can be accessed since we are already looping through the values.
+We just need to handle what does what.
+2. Add the deleteToDo.
+Now with this we will need to filter out the existing from the id. (delete)

 # angular-todo-app